Peter’s Gardening tips for March 2019

 - Put up or clean out nest boxes for the birds.

 - Tickle over borders with a border fork – Rootle or Firkle!

 - Set about weeding – they pull out of the ground very easily when the ground is wet and after frost in the ground.

 - Start sowing indoors – tomatoes, peas, broad beans, sweet peas, peppers, aubergines, some will need a heated propagator or a minimum temperature of 16 – 21ºC to germinate – check packets for timing of seed sowing and temps, some require constant night and day heat.

 - Buy your seed potatoes, shallots, onion sets and seeds.

 - Check all machinery, book a service and sharpening and a good old clean up, wire brush and oily rag.

-I know the weather is frustrating and a lot of gardeners want to get on with seed sowing and ground preparation.
-We’ve just got to wait!
-Seeds won’t germinate in the cold wet soil.
+I know the weather is a bit up and down at the moment and a lot of gardeners want to get on with seed sowing and ground preparation.
+Seeds won’t germinate in the cold wet soil, so be patient.